 Could the Forces Help to Buy help you?

-Am I eligible for the Forces Help to Buy?
+What is the Forces Help To Buy?

 Are there any limitations on what I can buy?

 It is also designed to help personnel move, providing that their new home is more than 50 miles from their current home, should they be assigned elsewhere.
-FHTB is not intended to be used to purchase second homes or Buy to Let properties, it is also not to be used to furnish the property.
-In some circumstances, the loan can be used to extend or modify existing properties, such as if your home is no longer fit for purpose due to medical reasons.
+FHTB is not intended to be used to purchase second homes or Buy to Let properties, or to be used to furnish the property.
+In some circumstances, the loan can be used to extend or modify an existing property, such as if your home is no longer fit for purpose due to medical reasons.

-How do I payback my loan?
+How do I pay back my FHTB loan?

 Providing you meet the criteria, you can apply for the FHTB through the Joint Personnel Administration system.
 You can also speak to your Chain of Command and Personnel Agency for advice.